logo

 How is ectopic pregnancy diagnosed?

 Doctors use a combination of urine pregnancy tests, blood tests to measure hCG levels, and ultrasound scans to diagnose ectopic pregnancy.
-If the pregnancy location is uncertain, it may be labelled as a Pregnancy of Unknown Location (PUL) until further tests are conducted.
+If the pregnancy location is uncertain, it may be labelled as Pregnancy of Unknown Location (PUL) until further tests are conducted.

 Can ectopic pregnancy affect future pregnancies?